LingyiC/adaptiveAttractor/README.md

 | DCN         |          |            |             |         |

-If the dataset has many cells of one cell type (eg. fibroblasts) and the attractor exponent (a) is fixed, then identical attractors will be found using different general markers for one cell type, such as DCN, LUM, and COL1A1.
+If the dataset has many cells of one cell type (e.g. fibroblasts) and the attractor exponent (`a`) is fixed, then identical attractors will be found using different general markers for one cell type, such as DCN, LUM, and COL1A1.

 ## Description of original attractor algorithm
+Detailed descriptions can be found in [Ref.1](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002920).

-The exponent (a) is fixed.
-For the analysis of UMI based (e.g. 10x) and full-length-based (e.g. Smart-seq2) datasets, we would suggest to use a = 3 and a = 5, respectively.
+The exponent (`a`) is fixed.
+For the analysis of UMI based (e.g. 10x) and full-length-based (e.g. Smart-seq2) datasets, we would suggest to use `a = 3` and `a = 5`, respectively.

 ```R
 ## install cafr package